percona/k8spsmdb-docs/docs/cluster-wide.md

-# Install Percona Server for MongoDB in multi-namespace (cluster-wide) mode
+# Install Percona Operator for MongoDB in multi-namespace (cluster-wide) mode

 By default, Percona Operator for MongoDB functions in a specific Kubernetes namespace.
 You can create one during installation (like it is shown in the